pay-theory/pay-theory-docs/API/RECURRING.md

 The `payment_method_id` of the tokenized payment method that will be used for the recurring payment.

 **`recurrring_name`: String**
 Custom name for the recurring payment.
-This is used to identify the recurring payment in customer emails and the PayTheory dashboard.
+This is used to identify the recurring payment in customer emails and the Pay Theory dashboard.

 You need one of the following two variables: